 Everyone knows that a variety of factors can cause car accidents.
 From texting while driving to other forms of driver error, car accidents seem to be a common occurrence throughout Maryland.
 However, there is another growing cause of accidents across the nation—vehicle defects or defective vehicle parts.

 When a company designs or manufactures a vehicle or a vehicle component, the car or part manufacturer has a duty to design and manufacture its product carefully as well as safely.
 This means these companies must use proper testing procedures and follow governmental regulations to prevent defective car parts and safety defects.
 If a car or truck has a design or manufacturing flaw, it can result in costly repairs, dangerous vehicles, serious motor vehicle accidents, and even fatal car accidents to innocent consumers.

 You have rights as a consumer to hold car companies accountable if their negligence causes severe car accident injury or the wrongful death of a family member.
 A successful car defect lawsuit not only secures compensation to help you recover from your personal injuries, but it can also change the way automobile and car part manufacturers do their jobs for the better.

-When these companies cut corners to save money and hurt consumers, the car defect lawyers at Koonz, McKenney, Johnson & DePaolis L.L.P. want to help you fight back by holding negligent automotive companies financially accountable and give them incentives to make safer vehicles in the future.
-Our product liability attorneys provide the following information about why manufacturing and design defects occur, how to learn if your vehicle has a safety recall and what our Washington, D.C. car accident attorneys can do to help.
+When these companies cut corners to save money and hurt consumers, the car defect lawyers at Koonz, McKenney, Johnson & DePaolis L.L.P. want to help you fight back by holding negligent automotive companies financially accountable and giving them incentives to make safer vehicles in the future.
+Our product liability attorneys provide the following information about why manufacturing and design defects occur, how to learn if your vehicle has a safety recall and what our Maryland car accident attorneys can do to help.

 Automotive Design Defects and Product Liability Claims